Manoo-hao/BS32010/PFAM_dataset_files/readme.md

 Output files from running the program order on PF01924_pairs100.out.

+###PF01924_mult.out and PF01924_modified.out
+PF01924_mult.out is the file resulting from multiple alignment with amps.
+PF01924_modified.out is the same file with the identifier >P1; replaced by the identifier >.

 ###PF_parser_output.out

-A tab delimited table comparable to the one created for the serprot_dataset.
+A tab delimited table comparable to the one created for the serprot dataset in the parent folder.